It’s not just that the people who talk about a “retail apocalypse” are wrong. They may literally not know what they’re talking about.

-For those that not only survive but continue to thrive, there are a few truths starting to emerge:
+For retailers that not only survive but continue to thrive, a few truths are starting to emerge:

 Physical Is No Longer an Island, But One Stage in A Journey

-When selling products through a store is the only option you offer, it becomes a yes or no decision for consumers.
-Many retailers are recognizing the need to provide far more choice, otherwise known as omni-channel.
+When selling products through a store is the only option being offered, it becomes a yes or no decision for consumers.
+Many retailers are recognizing the need to provide far more choice, otherwise known as omnichannel.

-In fact, retailers that have launched e-commerce options and enhanced the ability to search for product information, get recommendations or ask questions through social media are able to drive demand back into stores.
+In fact, retailers that have launched e-commerce options and enhanced the ability to search for product information, get recommendations or ask questions through social media can drive demand back into stores.

 Orders may start online but get picked up or returned in-store, for example, where staff can provide expert advice and assistance.